 Major shareholder notification – Société Générale S.A.

-GN Store Nord A/S hereby announces that on November 9, 2020 it received a notification from Société Générale S.A. stating that on November 4, 2020 Société Générale S.A. held financial instruments,
+GN Store Nord A/S hereby announces that on November 13, 2020 it received a notification from Société Générale S.A. stating that on November 10, 2020 Société Générale S.A. had reduced its holdings

-cf. section 39(2)(2) of the Danish Capital Markets Act, representing 5.46% of the share capital and voting rights in GN Store Nord A/S.
+of financial instruments, cf. section 39(2)(2) of the Danish Capital Markets Act, to less than 5% of the share capital and voting rights in GN Store Nord A/S.

 For further information, please contact: